Turin – Piazza San Carlo and around

 Being larger it’s the most visually impressive of the two with its displays of confectionery and chocolate.
 I preferred the coffee here as well (B+).

-Just up the road is the Mole Antonelliana at 20 Via Montebello.
-It’s a symbol of the city and one of the strangest buildings you will ever see (more pictures here); a tall spike dwarfing all the other buildings in the city and with what seems to be a mock Greek temple near the top (actually the viewing deck).
+It’s a tall spike dwarfing all the other buildings in the city and with what seems to be a mock Greek temple near the top (actually the viewing deck).

 First conceived as a synagogue, the controversial construction was acquired by the city council in 1889 and at the time was the highest brick building in the world.
 It features on the reverse of Italian two cent coin.